yossizap/configs/README.md

 - `setw -g mouse on` - Allows mouse interactions for pane selection and resizing
 - `setw -g monitor-activity on` and `set -g visual-activity on` - Provides visual cues for activity within panes

+## Tmux Theme

+- Run `~/.tmux/bin/select-tmux-theme` after install to open the ranger-style theme picker.
+- The selected theme is written to `~/.tmux/theme.conf`.
+- Previews use an isolated tmux socket and do not modify existing tmux sessions.
+- The picker uses columns for theme family, variant, and details.
+Use arrows or `h/j/k/l`, `p` to preview, `Enter` to save, and `q` to quit.
+- Yossi's theme is the bundled Molokai-based theme with `Plain` and `Powerline` variants.
+- Upstream TPM theme families: `Catppuccin`, `Tokyo Night`, `Dracula`, `Gruvbox`, `Nord`, `OneDark`, `Rose Pine`, and `Solarized`.
+- Catppuccin variants: `Latte`, `Frappe`, `Macchiato`, `Mocha`.
+- Tokyo Night variants: `Night`, `Storm`, `Moon`, `Day`.
+- Yossi's Powerline variant keeps the centered status layout.
+Upstream themes use their plugin defaults.
+- Powerline and upstream icon widgets require the terminal emulator profile to use a Nerd Font, such as `JetBrainsMono Nerd Font Mono`.
+- Truecolor is enabled for new tmux clients.
+Open a new terminal tab/window or detach and reattach tmux after changing terminal/font settings.
+- Tmux themes only control tmux UI colors.
+The main terminal pane background still comes from the terminal emulator profile unless the theme uses transparent/default backgrounds.
+- `install.sh` installs `JetBrainsMono Nerd Font Mono` by default and configures GNOME Terminal when `gsettings` is available.
+Set `INSTALL_NERD_FONT=false` or `CONFIGURE_TERMINAL_FONT=false` to skip those steps.

 ## Tmux Shortcuts and Plugin Usage

 ### Prefix Key